Thomas Doty – Storyteller

 But today it happened.
 The sun beats down.
 The geese fly over the ancient lake.
 White waves roll and roll, and make the Old Time stories smile.

-This story was commissioned by Marcus Jerden (Tucson, AZ) and was first published in 2010.
+This story was commissioned by Marcus Jerden (Tucson, AZ).